ahiggins93/portfolio/README.md

 ## Education
 B.S., Business Administration | Montclair State University (_May 2016_)

 # Projects
-- Inventory Management Tracker
+1. Inventory Management Tracker
+A data-driven solution to track inventory levels and manage stock across locations.

+Tools: Excel, Tableau
+Outcomes: Reduced stock discrepancies by 30% and streamlined restocking processes.
-- Sell Sheets
+2. Sell Sheets
-  These are the sell sheets that I have created while using metrics and customer insights to execute the sell sheet
+A collection of sell sheets created using customer insights and metrics.
+Each sheet was tailored to specific audiences, enhancing brand messaging and driving partner engagement.

+Tools Used: Adobe Creative Cloud, Tableau
+Impact: Contributed to $3 million in partnerships through targeted visual and content strategies.
-- SQL & Python
+3. SQL & Python Passion Project
+A hands-on project focused on mastering SQL and Python by analyzing datasets, generating insights, and visualizing findings.

+Skills Practiced: Joins, aggregations, data cleaning, visualization.
-  SQL and Python Passion Project
+Repository Link: [Link to SQL & Python Project Folder]
+4. HTML, CSS, and JavaScript
-- HTML, CSS, and Javascript
+A small web development project to build foundational HTML, CSS, and JavaScript skills.

+Project Overview: Developed a responsive webpage with interactive elements.